BooRuleDie/codealert/READMe.md

 # Installation

-I've already prepared a file named **prepare.sh** to install all dependencies and softwere like postreSQL.
-However it's important to note that the tool was made to run on **Ubuntu 20.04** so if you're using any other OS, it might not work.
+I've already prepared a file named **prepare.sh** to install all dependencies and software like PostreSQL.
+However, it's important to note that the tool was made to run on **Ubuntu 20.04** so if you're using any other OS, it might not work.

 ### confidentail.json

-It's a JSON file that you need to specify the needed credentials for tool to work.
+It's a JSON file that you need to specify the needed credentials for the tool to work.

 <p style="text-align:center"><img src="https://i.imgur.com/0aRi6ac.png" alt="step 1" width="300"/></p>

 * **Github-API**: You need to specify a GitHub **PAT**(Personal Access Token).
 In order to get one:
   - Sign up an account on github.com.
-  - At the home page click your profile photo at the top rigth corner and click **Settings**.
+  - At the home page, click your profile photo at the top right corner and click **Settings**.
-  - Then click **Developer setting** at the left bottom corner.
+  - Then click **Developer settings" at the left bottom corner.
   - Select **Personal access tokens** and click **Generate new token**.
-  - When you get to the authorisation page, just go the most bottom page and create the key, do not give that key any authorisation.
+  - When you get to the authorisation page, just go to the very bottom page and create the key.
+Do not give that key any authorization.
   - Now you're done, copy the PAT and paste it into **condidential.json**.

-After giving one PAT, the tool is ready to go but it'd be too slow.
-So more PATs you specify to the tool, faster it gets.
+After giving one PAT, the tool is ready to go, but it'd be too slow to go with just one PAT, so what I recommend is to at least add five PATs.

 Also there is no limit for PAT number, so you can continue like so:
 ```json